 Relevance to IVF Patients & Vardaan IVF’s Approach

 Women who conceive through IVF have a slightly higher chance of developing placenta previa, which makes regular monitoring even more important.
-Awareness and timely medical care ensure safer outcomes for both mother and baby.
+Awareness and timely medical care ensure safer outcomes for both mother and baby.- Proactive prenatal monitoring with advanced ultrasound scans.

 - Personalized risk assessment for every IVF patient.